rackerlabs/design-system/_component_design/buttons-bar.md

 - To initiate a workflow.
 - When a user takes action on the current page or in a [modal]({{site.baseurl}}/components/modals.html).

 Do not use a buttons bar for objects with a small number of actions.
 For example, do not use a buttons bar for table objects that have only a create and delete action.
-When a table object has small number of actions, use table controls at the top of the table.
+When a table object has a small number of actions, use table controls at the top of the table.
 For more information, see [tables]({{site.baseurl}}/components/tables.html).

 {% endcolumn %}